Skip to main content

 Treating phobias

 Both simple and complex phobias can be treated successfully.
 Treatment options include talking therapies and self-help techniques.
-In some cases medicine may be prescribed to treat the anxiety associated with a phobia.
+In some cases medicine may be prescribed to treat the anxiety caused by a phobia.

 It can often take some time to overcome a complex phobia.